Should I name minors as policy beneficiaries?

 Simply put, it makes good sense to explore available options when considering naming minors as beneficiaries of your life insurance.

 Important note: It’s not sufficient to indicate in your will your life insurance beneficiary.
 If your will names a life insurance beneficiary and the policy indicates a different one, this ambiguity may cause a delay in the distribution of proceeds-with no assurance how the money will be distributed.
-We want you and the people you love to avoid this circumstance—talk to your attorney and agent about making the proper arrangements.
+We want you and the people you love to avoid this circumstance—talk to your attorney about making the proper arrangements.